Police officer thanked for kind gesture toward man with special needs - KTVZ

 Click here for updates on this story

-MURFREESBORO, Tennessee (WSMV) — You’re running to the store when that addictive ding chimes on your cellphone.
+MURFREESBORO, TN (WSMV) — You’re running to the store when that addictive ding chimes on your cellphone.

 Someone’s sent you a video.